Note on initial conditions for small-field inflation: Introduction

 Inflationary models can be roughly divided into two broad categories of large-field and small-field depending on the distance in field space that the inflaton has to trace during its slow-rolling from an initial value, associated with the period when the modes responsible for the CMB anisotropies exit the Hubble horizon, to a final value signalling the onset of reheating; that is, along the $60$ e-folds required to solve the horizon and flatness problems (or a bit less, up to $50$, when the scale of inflation is at lower energies, up to TeV).
 The fine-tuning of the initial phase-space patch is then easy to treat in large-field models like chaotic inflation: no matter how rare a causally connected flat patch is, if there is one --- and there must be one, statistically speaking --- then it will inflate and result in our observable Universe.

 Attracting as they might be from this perspective, large-field models face other issues.
-For example, the framework used to address inflation, General Relativity (GR) itself, should be viewed as an effective field theory, with the Planck mass $M_{\rm Pl}\simeq 2.4\times 10^{18}$ GeV the ultraviolet (UV) cutoff marking the quantum gravity regime.
+For example, the framework used to address inflation, general relativity (GR) itself, should be viewed as an effective field theory, with the Planck mass $M_{\rm Pl}\simeq 2.4\times 10^{18}$ GeV the ultraviolet (UV) cutoff marking the quantum gravity regime.
 The fact that the field has to trace a trans-Planckian distance has thus implications on the validity of inflation as an effective process.
 Recently, this has led to a quite active discussion on the possibility of realising inflation in a quantum gravity framework (swampland program, for reviews see~\cite{Brennan:2017rbf, Palti:2019pca}).

-On the other hand, in small-field inflation, where the coarse-graining of spacetime into causally connected patches is less refined, it becomes less probable for the right initial condition to be met and consequently for inflation to begin.
-A realisation of this is the overshoot problem in hilltop inflation (or in general, inflection point inflation): if the kinetic energy is too large or the initial inflaton value is not too close to the maximum, then inflation lasts for much less than the required $60$ e-folds.
+On the other hand, in small-field inflation, where the coarse-graining of spacetime into causally connected patches is less refined, it becomes less probable for the right initial condition to be met and consequently for inflation to begin~\cite{Brandenberger:2016uzh}.
+A realisation of this is the overshoot problem in hilltop inflation (or in general, inflection point inflation): if the kinetic energy is too large or the initial inflaton value is slightly displaced from the maximum, then inflation lasts for much less than the required $60$ e-folds.

 In this note, we focus on small-field models and consider a flattened region of the potential around the point when CMB scales exit the horizon.
 Along this ultra flat patch, the classical dynamics is driven by the friction due to the expanding spacetime, which eventually forces the field to a halt, no matter how large the kinetic energy is.
-This shares many features with the plateau models studied in~\cite{Martin:2013nzq}.
+This shares many features with the plateau models studied in~\cite{Martin:2013nzq,Chowdhury:2019otk}.
 However, here we extend the idea and consider a plateau region as a generic \emph{module} of any small-field model.
-We show that as the velocity diminishes, at some point the contribution of the long wavelength quantum fluctuations becomes dominant and one can set initial conditions quantum mechanically.
+We show that as the velocity diminishes, at some point the contribution of the long wavelength quantum fluctuations becomes dominant and one can set initial conditions quantum mechanically\footnote{See also Ref.~\cite{Brahma:2020cpy} for another way to set quantum initial conditions in hilltop scenarios via tunneling of the initial field value to a position in the neighbourhood of the maximum.}.
 This is an initial condition in the sense that, given a long enough plateau, all the previous dynamics is rendered irrelevant, since the field eventually becomes dominated by the fluctuations.